WDI-SEA/interview-questions/readme.md

 ## Ruby/Rails
 * What are ruby gems?

+  RubyGems is a package manager for the Ruby programming language that provides a standard format for distributing Ruby programs and libraries (in a self-contained format called a "gem"), a tool designed to easily manage the installation of gems, and a server for distributing them.

 * What is the difference between a symbol and a string?
+  This means that using symbols can potentially save a good bit of memory depending on the application.
+It is also faster to compare symbols for equality since they are the same object, comparing identical strings is much slower since the string values need to be compared instead of just the object ids.

+  As far as when to use which, I usually use strings for almost everything except things like hash keys where I really want a unique identifier, not a string.

 * What is the difference between a class method and an instance method?

+  Class methods are for anything that does not deal with an individual instance of a class.

-* What is the difference between local variables, instance variables, and class variables?
+* What is the difference between local variables, instance variables, and class variables? instance variables that are defined for each particular object and are available throughout other methods in the object.
+These variables are prefixed by an @ symbol

 * What is a range?
+  A set of values with a beginning and an end

 * In ruby, what does attr_accessor do?
+  Ir ia a shorthand for telling our class to create both a getter and a setter method called attr_accessor.

-* What is the purpose of environment files under the config folder in Rails? (development, test, production)
+* What is the purpose of environment files under the config folder in Rails? (development, test, production) The ENV object contains a list of all the current environment variables set.
+It is useful for API integration in Ruby.

 * What is the purpose of the application.rb file in Rails?

+  In general, the work of configuring Rails means configuring the components of Rails, as well as configuring Rails itself.
+The configuration file config/application.rb and environment-specific configuration files (such as config/environments/production.rb) allow you to specify the various settings that you want to pass down to all of the components.

+  This is a setting for Rails itself.
+If you want to pass settings to individual Rails components, you can do so via the same config object in config/application.rb:

 * How can you define a constant?

+  A Ruby constant is like a variable, except that its value is supposed to remain constant for the duration of the program.
+The Ruby interpreter does not actually enforce the constancy of constants, but it does issue a warning if a program changes the value of a constant

+  Lexically, the names of constants look like the names of local variables, except that they begin with a capital letter.
+By convention, most constants are written in all uppercase with underscores to separate words, LIKE_THIS.

 * What is the purpose of `yield`?
+  Yield makes executing the block feel like a method invocation within the method invocation rather than a block that's being explicitly called using Proc#call.
+You have no handle to the block object anymore - yield "magically" invokes it without any object references being involved.

 * How do you store API keys when creating an app?
 * How do I send parameters through a url?
 * Explain MVC
 * What is a `before_action`?
 When would you use it?
 * What do controllers do in rails?
+  Controllers and the actions contained within are the starting point for the backend code that will be executed when a user visits a particular page/URL.

 * What is RESTful routing?
+  RESTful routes take advantage of the built-in REST orientation of Rails to wrap up a lot of routing information in a single declaration.
+A RESTful route looks like this:

+  Routes are contained in the config/routes.rb file.
+  GET /geocoder/new geocoders#new return an HTML form for creating the geocoder POST  /geocoder geocoders#create  create the new geocoder GET /geocoder geocoders#show  display the one and only geocoder resource GET /geocoder/edit  geocoders#edit  return an HTML form for editing the geocoder PATCH/PUT /geocoder geocoders#update  update the one and only geocoder resource DELETE  /geocoder geocoders#destroy delete the geocoder resource

 * What is a polymorphic association?
 * What are params?

+  The params come from the user's browser when they request the page.
+  In HTTP/HTML, the params are really just a series of key-value pairs where the key and the value are strings, but Ruby on Rails has a special syntax for making the params be a hash with hashes inside.

 * How do I make a migration to add a column in Rails?
 * What is CSRF?
 How does Rails protect an app against this?
 * What's the difference between `User.find_by_id(1)` and `User.find(1)`?
 * What's are classes in Ruby?
 What are modules?
 And what's the difference?

+  Modules are about providing methods that you can use across multiple classes - think about them as "libraries" (as you would see in a Rails app).
+Classes are about objects; modules are about functions. the module cannot be instantiated.
+When a class includes a module, a proxy superclass is generated that provides access to all the module methods as well as the class methods.

+  A module can be included by multiple classes.
+Modules cannot be inherited, but this "mixin" model provides a useful type of "multiple inheritrance".
+OO purists will disagree with that statement, but don't let purity get in the way of getting the job
 ## Testing Questions

 * What are some advantages/disadvantages to testing your code?